TGOlson/patchwork/README.md

 Patchwork will look up at the parent element, and create itself with those dimensions, inside the parent element.

 What if you don't place it into a wrapper ```div```?
-Then Patchwork will default it's parent to the entire ```body``` element, taking up the full window.
+Then Patchwork will default its parent to the entire ```body``` element, taking up the full window.
 In many cases this is likely the desired outcome.

 ## Customization

 Currently Patchwork is designed to be quick and simple, so not too many customizations are built in.
-In the future, a suite of quick addons will be released under the Patchwork Toolbox.
+Hopefully the remainder of the work can be done in CSS or SASS.
+In the future, a suite of quick addons will be released under Patchwork Toolbox.
 That being said, here are a few ways to change the experience:

 **Change the target patch size**